brimdata/zed/docs/language/expressions/expr.md

-`has()` should be a boolean operator on a record that says whether a record has the given name (and it can be recursive with "." or with string array like field.Static).
+`has()` should be a boolean operator on a record that says whether a record has the given name (and it can be recursive with "." or with string array like field.Path).
 More generally, it can operate on an expression and return true iff the expression is not equal to `error("missing")`.
 Perhaps `missing` could be a reserved word like `null` that is the same as `error("missing")`.